evaan/rainpi/README.md

 ```
 cd rainpi
 ```
-Run the installer (arm):
+Run The Installer (arm):
 ```
 ./install-arm.sh
 ```
-Plug in your device and enter dfu.
+Just Plug In Your Device and Enter DFU.
 Profit.